 Veal Sweetbreads, Cauliflower Two Ways

-Veal sweetbreads with roasted cauliflower puree and pickled cauliflower, tarragon & shallot dressing.
-Combining the buttery richness of veal sweetbreads, creamy roasted cauliflower puree, sweet acidity of the pickles and a sharp dressing, this recipe hits all the right notes and is a joy to eat.
+Combining the buttery richness of veal sweetbreads, with a creamy roasted cauliflower puree and sweet acidity of the pickles hits all the right notes and is a joy to eat.

 For the roasted cauliflower puree: